awesomelionel/precise64_devbox/modules/mysql/README.md

           root_password => 'auto',
         }

-* Create a new grant and database
+* Create a new grant and database. mysql_db_init_query_file is optional and will run only once.

         mysql::grant { 'db1':
           mysql_privileges => 'ALL',